4/17/2025

 Rick Shane

-Hey guys, thanks for taking my questions this morning.
-Hey Steve, you talk about investing across the cycle basically as a strategic initiative.
-I'm curious, tactically, given where we are, where you see opportunities, and I'm curious sort of where you're going to be more aggressive, where you're going to be more defensive.
-And I did note that the amount of capital you retain from first quarter profits was the highest it's been since COVID.
-So I'm curious how you're looking at capital offensively, defensively as well.
-Yeah,
+Hey, guys.
+Thanks for taking my questions this morning.
+Hey, Steve, you talk about investing across the cycle basically is a strategic uh initiative i'm curious tactically given where we are where you see opportunities and i'm curious sort of where you're going to be more aggressive more where you're going to be more defensive and i did note that the amount of capital you retained from first quarter profits was the highest it's been since uh covid so i'm curious how you're looking at capital aggressive offensively defensively as well yeah so i'll let christoph answer the capital uh question i mean there's always you know um

 speaker

-so I'll let Kristoff answer the capital question.
-I mean, there's always, you know, we look to return about 80% of our earnings to shareholders and you'll notice from quarter to quarter it does swing.
+We look to return about 80% of our earnings to our shareholders.
+And you'll notice from quarter to quarter, it does swing.
 And particularly in the first quarter, just go back historically, the first quarter is usually one of our lowest quarters where we do return capital.
-But the capital that we return this particular quarter was only about 300 million less than we actually returned in the fourth quarter of last year.
-So it wasn't all that much.
-They're checking the slides to make sure that my comment was correct there.
-But, you know, from an investment perspective, you just saw that we just completed the center acquisition.
-We believe that that's an important acquisition for us for small business and for middle market.
-And that obviously has some capital implications, you know, especially in the second quarter as we closed it.
-But, you know, when you look at when you look at our business, and specifically in technology, we're constantly upgrading our technology infrastructure.
+But the capital that we return, this particular quarter was only about 300 million less than we actually returned in the fourth quarter. of last year so it wasn't it wasn't all that much that they're checking the slides to make sure that my comment was correct there but you know look from an investment perspective you just saw that we just completed the center acquisition we believe that that's an important acquisition for us for small business and for middle market and that obviously has some capital implications you know especially in the second quarter as we closed it but I When you look at our business and specifically in technology, we're constantly upgrading our technology infrastructure.
 When I talk about technology infrastructure, I'm not only just talking about the hardware aspects of it, but I'm talking about all the systems that run behind it.
-And the reality is that, you know, some of these projects go for a couple of years and some of them are months and what have you, but you can't stop the upgrading and the investment from a technology infrastructure because, you know, you anticipate, you know, times may be a little bit tough.
-It has to continue because, you know, we're running this company for the long term and you and you know, anybody that's ever been involved in this realize you don't stop and start long term projects.
+The reality is that some of these projects go for a couple of years and some of them are months and what have you, but you you can't stop um the the upgrading and the investment from a technology infrastructure because um you know you anticipate uh you know times may be a little bit tough it it it has to continue because um you know we're running this company for the long term and you and you know anybody that's ever been involved in is realize you don't stop and start long term projects.
 The other thing that you don't stop and start is you don't stop and start your refresh strategy.
-I mean, we have been committed to continually enhancing and developing our products and services over the, you know, over the long term and we're on a, you know, we're on a program that basically says we're going to refresh all of our products and I'll put all in quotes from a three to four year cycle.
-And so you just can't stop that.
-If you, you know, if you did, then I think you're doing a disservice to your customers and you're doing a disservice to your shareholders.
-And this goes back to Sanjay's earlier question about, you know, how much, you know, potentially would you cut to, you know, to make EPS guidance?
-And, you know, my perspective is, is that, you know, again, we're running it for the longer term and for me to stop a technology project or for me to stop a refresh or an enhancement because I want to make another 20 cents for the year is foolhardy.
-And it's not something that you would ever, you shouldn't ever expect me to do.
+I mean, we have been committed to continually enhancing and developing our products and services over the long term and we're on a, you know, we're on a program that basically says we're going to refresh all of our product, all of our products.
+And I'll put all in quotes from a three to four year, three to four year cycle.
+And so you just can't, you just can't stop that.
+If you, if you did, then I think you're doing a disservice to your customers and you're doing a disservice to your shareholders.
+And this goes back to Sanjay's earlier question about how much potentially would you cut to make EPS guidance?
+And my perspective is, is that you know again we're running it for the longer term and for me to stop a technology project or for me to to stop a refresh or an enhancement because i want to make another 20 cents for the year is foolhardy and uh it's not something that you would ever you shouldn't ever expect me to do.
 So we're looking to make sure that this company continues to become stronger day by day.
-And you do that by continuing to invest and continuing to stay, you know, true to what your, to what your core principles are.
+And you do that by continuing to invest and continuing to stay true to what your core principles are.

 speaker